Ranging from Functional Storage to Sleek Living Space, Is a Basement Right for You?

 Basement or No Basement – Where Do You Go from Here?

-Today, savvy potential buyers come prepared with their ideas as well as needs/must-haves for a new home.
+Today, savvy potential buyers come prepared with their ideas and needs/must-haves for a new home.
 And residential builders and designers are very cooperative – providing flexibility to allow creative use of the lower-level living space to accommodate growing families.
 They are also there for advice and recommendations – before clients choose a foundation and move on to the next step of planning.

 Within this spectacular walkout basement in an attractive 1-story, 3, 367-sq.-ft.
 Craftsman style home are an office, a recreation area that opens to the patio, 2 full baths, and 2 of the 3 bedrooms.
 Take a look at all the windows that allow natural light to fill the large space (Plan #161-1081).